angular/angular/aio/content/guide/file-structure.md

 ng new my-workspace --createApplication="false"
 </code-example>

-You can then generate apps and libraries with names that are unique within the workspace.
+You can then generate applications and libraries with names that are unique within the workspace.

 <code-example language="bash">
 cd my-workspace